 We Can Help!
 Hosting Mission Coworkers

-Mission co-workers regularly visit the U.S. and are available to speak with your congregation or organization.
+Mission co-workers - All current mission co-workers regularly visit the U.S. and are available to speak with your congregation or organization.

-After completing a year of international or national service, many YAVA (Young Adult Volunteer Alumni) are available to speak with local congregations and organizations.
+Young Adult Volunteer Alumni (YAVA) - After completing a year of international or national service, many YAVA are available to speak with local congregations and organizations.